Sarcoptes scabiei: Clinical significance

 In the nymphal stages, the creature feeds and moults, and if male, gives rise to the adult.
 In the case of females, another moult occurs before adulthood.
 The female has more moults than a male, so takes longer—17 days compared to 9 to 11 days for a male—to reach adulthood.
 The female is about twice the size of the male.

 Although the life-cycle is only about two weeks, individual patients are seldom found to have more than about a dozen mites on them.
 Even so, this number can cause agonising itching, especially at night, and severe damage to the skin often comes as a result of scratching, in particular by the introduction of infective bacteria, which may lead to impetigo or eczema.

 The eggs are laid by the female at a rate of about two to three eggs a day for about two months.
-About 2% of the British population is thought to be infected with these mites, which take about 25 minutes to an hour to burrow into the skin.
+About 2% of the British population is thought to be infested with these mites, which take about 25 minutes to an hour to burrow into the skin.

 The best conditions in which to harbor S. scabiei is in areas with frequent skin-to-skin contact, such as the hands and wrists, as the mites are transmitted by skin contact with carriers, and they very easily spread.
 Infestations of S. scabiei are commonly found in pigs.
 They significantly depress growth and feeding rate, but usually die out in around five days in typical farm conditions.
 However, once in a herd, the mites are very difficult to eliminate without great measures taken.